twitter/cassovary/scripts/README.md

 Allows a maximum heap size of 8 GB and allows Java to start off with a heap size of 4 GB.

+### RenumberGraphDirectory [path/to/graph_dump] [path/to/target_output_directory] [path/to/mapping]
+Renumbers an input graph directory, providing the output as well as the mapping, which can also be used by RenumbererMapper.
+The input graph directory must contain "part-r-XXXXX" files, which contain edges in the following form:
+    5 2
+    6
+    19
+    23 1
+    18
+In the above example, the node with id 5 has 2 edges, namely to ids 6 and 19, and the node with id 23 has 1 edge to id 18.
+If an invalid directory is provided, the output is undefined.

 ### RenumbererMapper [maxId | path/to/step2xr2.txt] [path/to/inputIds path/to/outputIndices]

 interactive terminal for the renumberer.
 If you provide a number as the argument, an empty